-18.9.72.3.1 (L2) Ensure 'Join Microsoft MAPS' is set to 'Disabled' (Scored)
+18.9.76.3.2 (L2) Ensure 'Join Microsoft MAPS' is set to 'Disabled' (Scored)

-This policy setting allows you to join Microsoft MAPS.
-Microsoft MAPS is the online community that helps you choose how to respond to potential threats.
+This policy setting allows you to join Microsoft Active Protection Service (MAPS), which Microsoft has now renamed to "Windows Defender Antivirus Cloud Protection Service".
+Microsoft MAPS / Windows Defender Antivirus Cloud Protection Service is the online community that helps you choose how to respond to potential threats.
 The community also helps stop the spread of new malicious software infections.
 You can choose to send basic or additional information about detected software.
 Additional information helps Microsoft create new definitions and help it to protect your computer.

-Possible options are: (0x0) Disabled (default) (0x1) Basic membership (0x2) Advanced membership
+Possible options are:

+- (0x0) Disabled (default)

+- (0x1) Basic membership

+- (0x2) Advanced membership